korken89/crect/README.md

 # RTFM++: A C++ implementation of the Stack Resource Policy (SRP) based Real-Time For the Masses (RTFM) kernel

-**RTFM++** is a C++ library for generating a compile time scheduler, which guarantees dead-lock free execution, based on the papers by:
+**RTFM++** is a C++ library for generating a compile time scheduler for Cortex-M series MCUs, which guarantees dead-lock free execution, based on the papers by:

 * T.P.
 Baker, **"A Stack-Based Resource Allocation Policy for Realtime Processes"**,
 * Johan Eriksson et. al., **"Real-Time For the Masses, Step 1: Programming API and Static Priority SRP Kernel Primitives"**,